Oink70/Bootstrap/README.md

  - `CURL` installed.
  - `BC` installed.
  - `TR` installed.
  - A running webserver to host the webpage and bootstrap files.
+For dployment on multiple webservers:
+ - Passwordless ssh access to the remote webserver
+ - An account that has read/write access to the webroot of the remote server

 ## Configuration
 The `<CoinTicker>.json` must be present in the same folder as the `bootstrap` script.
 Configure your own `<CoinTicker>.json` and fill with the required information.
 The entered values are case sensitive and paths are absolute paths.